 Try letting the child make it their own by picking colors and adding favorite stickers!

-We love these dry-erase crayons from Mellissa & Doug!
+We love these dry-erase crayons from Melissa & Doug!
 They are perfect for little fingers and erase easily:

 We start every session of home preschool with this name mat tool.
 I used two-way tape to stick the name mats up on the wall near our calendar for easy access.
 I often find them grabbing these down and writing their name just for fun.
 Parenting win!